educrot/SPOCK/docs/source/content/installation.rst

 .. warning::
-    You must be part of the SPECULOOS consortium  to download *SPOCK*.
+    You must be part of the SPECULOOS consortium to use *SPOCK*.

 Installation
 ============